rogerdahl/striprouter-cpp/README.md

 * Zoom and pan with mouse wheel and drag
 * Highlight connections with mouse hover
 * Gaps show where the copper traces need to be cut
+* Component position changes written back to the circuit file

 Planned functionality:

-* Use a genetic algorithm for exploring the search space
+* Better search algorithm
 * Write layout to file
 * Print mirror image of layout in 1:1 size for use when soldering
 * Support components such as resistors and diodes that have variable length connectors